(Southern California Unemployment)

 After contemplating for several hours, I wrote to my temp agency and explained that I was resigning from the current employer as well as them (the agency).
 I never went back.

 On my EDD claim form, I stated I quit and the reasons why.
 I had my phone interview last week.
 They only had questions regarding my going back to school.
-I asked the EDD rep if he wanted to discuss why I left my previous job and he said "No, it looks like it
+I asked the EDD rep if he wanted to discuss why I left my previous job and he said “No, it looks like it was a layoff”.

 I got my first payment today, however another interview has been scheduled and they want to know the following questions: